From the Masthead

 Over the past few days, I’ve had feelings that alternate between… those I had after 9/11; those I had in 2008 and the early days of the Great Recession; and an impending hurricane or snow storm.
 Do we have enough cereal, milk, chocolate, pasta and toilet paper?
 About three weeks ago I sent out a missive to family members suggesting they have at least 30 days’ worth of provisions on hand, and some cash.
 Some scoffed.
 As a gearhead and cruiser, I’m a firm believer in being prepared; everyone should have 30 days’ worth of essentials on hand at all times, you just never know.

-I returned from trip to Malaysia and Taiwan about 10 days ago (my wife still won’t kiss me), and it is good to be home, but home, the United States, was never like this, it’s truly uncharted territory.
+I returned from a trip to Malaysia and Taiwan about 10 days ago, and it is good to be home, but home, the United States, was never like this, it’s truly uncharted territory.
 My advice to readers is to, once again, be prepared.
 If you are in the at-risk category, over 60, and/or with an underlying illness, then you should be hyper-vigilant, and I won’t repeat all the things you’ve already read and heard about hand washing, avoiding contact etc. You know what to do.
 If you are not in the at-risk category don’t panic, don’t over-react, don’t fear-monger.
 As it stands now it appears that about 85% of those who contract Corona don’t seek or need medical attention.
 Which brings me to the next critical statistic, the number of cases is likely far higher than reported, which means the mortality ratio is very likely lower than reported, likely less than 1% (mortality for the flue is about 0.1%).
 Never the less, this isn’t the common flu, take this seriously, avoid unnecessary contact with others and crowds, and practice good hygiene, and all the other guidance you’ve now heard many times.

 Most of you have 401k, ROTHs, and individual holdings in the market, I do.
 At first, I was looking at my portfolio every day, then every hour, and now I’m just not looking at all, while reminding myself that I have at least another ten years before retirement, and thus time to recover… I’m not offering investment advice, that’s a personal decision for each one of us based on circumstances, age and risk-tolerance, however, I did stick to my protocol of regular investment, and buying when the market is down, because I know this will pass, I know as a nation and an economy we will endure this, and we will recover.
 Back in 2011-12, when there was a glimmer of light at the end of the recession tunnel, I recall saying on several occasions, “Things are improving, but the marine industry will never be what it was, not in my lifetime”, and that might have applied to the overall national economy.
 I was mistaken, it rebounded in ways we could not have imagined.
 I’m reminded in times like this of two investment axioms, the market always drops faster than it rises, and it always rises, and exceeds where it was before the drop; and you don’t lose anything until you sell.